ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 | `cssborder`   | Not supported |   Use `string` as workaround |

-#### 3.2.2 Migrate Page field to Page (eZ Enterprise only)
+#### 3.2.2 Migrate page field to page (eZ Enterprise only)

-**If** you use Page field (ezflow) and an eZ Enterprise subscription, and are ready to migrate your eZ Publish Flow content to the eZ Enterprise Page format, you can use a script to migrate your old Page content to new Page, to start using a pure eZ Enterprise setup.
+**If** you use page field (ezflow) and an eZ Enterprise subscription, and are ready to migrate your eZ Publish Flow content to the eZ Enterprise page format, you can use a script to migrate your old page content to new page, to start using a pure eZ Enterprise setup.

 For more information, see [Migrating legacy Page field (ezflow) to new Page (Enterprise)](#migrating-legacy-page-field-ezflow-to-new-page-enterprise).